 STI testing is offered at the health center, and most STI tests are covered under the Student Health & Wellness Fee.
 Visits to the health center are confidential.

 Yes.
 Flu shots are offered every fall semester.
-Appointments are recommended but not necessary.
+Appointments are necessary.
 A minimal charge will show on the student's account.
 There are also flu clinics that take place on campus.

 Do you provide medical notes/class excuses for students' professors?

 No, we do not routinely provide sick/illness/injury notes for faculty for short term health conditions.
 We work together with students, encouraging them to contact their professors if they miss class due to any illness or injury lasting less than five days.
 If the student's illness or injury causes school absence for five days or more and we see the student at the health center, we will, with a student's signed consent, notify faculty.

 What should a student do in the case of a life threatening medical emergency?

 The student should call 911 and proceed to an emergency room.
 If the student is unable to call 911, someone who is with them should call 911.
 If on campus, the student or designee should then call security at 509.777.4444.

 Where is the closest urgent care and hospital to the main campus?

 - Providence Holy Family Hospital (closest emergency room connected to a hospital)